igneus/eantifonar2/README.md

 # E-Antifonář 2

-Firefox extension enhancing http://breviar.cz with chant scores from the [In adiutorium][ia] project.
+Firefox extension enhancing

+- http://breviar.cz with chant scores from the [In adiutorium][ia] project
+- https://divinumofficium.com/ and https://breviar.sk/la/ with chant scores from publicly available chant corpora

-Developed as a replacement for the original [E-Antifonář][ean] app.
+Developed as a (both legally and technically) less problematic replacement of the original [E-Antifonář][ean] web app.

+## Note on *Liturgia horarum* and *Ordo cantus officii*

+When the post-Vatican II Divine Office (texts of which are now available at https://breviar.sk/la/) is celebrated with chant, the document *Ordo cantus officii* applies, prescribing chants often differing from the texts in the breviary.
+This extension ignores the fact completely and only provides notation for the literal breviary texts - if they are available in any of the chant corpora, which is often not the case.

 ## Installation